butttcoin/ButtCoinV2/source/other/SNAYL/readme.md

 ## Can I breed or squish the Snayls ?
 Only a token owner can breed (introduce new tokens) or squish (that is, burn) the Snayls.
 Again, this was meant for the exchanges only, and as a safety feature, since we only have 100K tokens.

+## ERC-20 Token Transfer Error (Unable to locate corresponding Transfer Event Logs), Check with Sender.
+This simply means that you have an empty place-holder and not processing anyone's transaction.
+It is not a bug/issue, just the way Ethereum was designed.
+We are pushing that design to a limit, and this is why you may see it.
+Ignore it, and move on.
+It is the expected behaviour.